 5. Give Your Home an Exterior Touch-up

-Tired of looking at paint peeling on your deck, fence or siding?
+Tired of looking at the paint peeling on your deck, fence or siding?
 Time to break out that leftover paint cans and give these areas a touch-up!

 You aren’t just making your home feel cleaner and newer – you’re also protecting the wood from mould and rot.
 These spring touch-ups can save you from the financial headache of repairs down the road.